aayushjainx/aspire-github-tracker/README.md

 - Users are identified by a simple user ID (can be extended to proper authentication)
 - The frontend sends the user ID automatically with all requests

-## 📚 Notes

-- Data persists in PostgreSQL across sessions
-- Apollo Client provides automatic caching for better performance
+### Multi-User Design

+- User identification via `x-user-id` header
+- Each user has isolated "seen" status
+- Can be extended to JWT/OAuth authentication
+- Database designed with `user_id` column for multi-tenancy

+### GitHub API Integration

-- The application uses the GitHub REST API through Octokit
+- Uses Octokit REST API v22 (latest)
-- No GitHub authentication is required (but recommended for higher rate limits)
+- Singleton pattern for client reuse
+- Respects GitHub rate limits (60/hour unauthenticated, 5000/hour with token)
+- Handles repositories with no releases gracefully

 ## 🤝 Contributing

 1. Fork the repository
-2. Create your feature branch
+2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+3. Follow the existing code structure (MVC, functional programming)
+4. Ensure TypeScript types are strict
+5. Test both frontend and backend
-3. Commit your changes
+6. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch
+7. Push to the branch (`git push origin feature/amazing-feature`)
-5. Create a Pull Request
+8. Create a Pull Request

 ## 📄 License